minerport/SAPMasternodeSetup/README.md

 Finally, you need to either __restart__ the wallet app, unlock it with your encryption password.
 At this point the wallet app will read your __masternode.conf__ file and populate the Masternodes tab.
 Newly added nodes will show up as MISSING, which is normal.

-Once the wallet is fully synchronized and your masternode setup script on VPS has finished its synchronization with the network, you can **issue a start broadcast** from your hot wallet to tell the others on Reden network about your new masternode.
+Once the wallet is fully synchronized and your masternode setup script on VPS has finished its synchronization with the network, you can **issue a start broadcast** from your hot wallet to tell the others on Methuslah network about your new masternode.

 Todo so you can either run a simple command in Debug Console (Tools -> Debug console):